deepdesign/renamely/README.md

 ## Features

 - **Multi-source Image Upload**: Upload images from local files, Dropbox, or Google Drive
-- **Cloud Storage Integration**: OAuth2 authentication for Dropbox and Google Drive
+- **Cloud Storage Integration**: OAuth2 authentication for Dropbox and Google Drive with persistent connections
 - **Template Management**: Load one or more Gelato product templates and view variant details
 - **Image Mapping**: Map uploaded images to template placeholders with automatic filename-based matching
-- **Variant Selection**: Choose which product variants to create for each image
+- **Variant Selection**: Choose which product variants to create for each image (all variants selected by default)
 - **Metadata Configuration**: Set product titles, descriptions, tags, visibility, and sales channels
 - **Batch Processing**: Queue-based system for uploading multiple products with real-time status tracking
 - **Status Monitoring**: Track product creation status with automatic polling and URL regeneration
+- **State Persistence**: Application state persists across page refreshes, allowing you to resume work
+- **Progress Tracking**: Queue progress is saved and restored on page refresh
 - **CSV Export**: Export upload results with product IDs and status information
 - **Dark Mode**: Built-in dark mode support
+- **Success Panel**: View your products in Gelato dashboard directly from the success message

 ## Quick Start